Maratripa/squigglers/README.md

 This is not a release version, it is far from done or being a viable product.
 This is just a Proof of Concept (POC) at the moment.

-# Squigglers: Re-adaptation on squigglepy in rust
+# Squigglers: Re-implementation of squigglepy in rust

 [Squigglepy](https://github.com/rethinkpriorities/squigglepy)
 [Squiggle](https://www.squiggle-language.com/)